ASHoran/Points_On_A_Sphere/README.md

 # Points On A Sphere
-## *Python codes used to collect the data given in my report and to produce graphs and images*.
+## *Python code used to collect the data given in my report and to produce graphs and images*.

 **DiscEnergyFit.py**: